taw00/dash-electrum-rpm/README.md

 # Dash Electrum
 **The Dash Electrum Lightweight Crypocurrency Desktop Wallet for Fedora Linux**

+Send and recieve Dash cryptocurrency on your desktop without the burden of running a full node.
+I.e., this is a light client for the desktop.

 ## Important commentary

 > **DON'T USE THIS FOR SERIOUS MONEY**